bxforce/bnc-hlf/docs/two-org-two-machine.md

 ![BNC](/docs/images/bnc.PNG)

-## Deploy two organizations on a two machines
+## Deploy two organizations on two machines

 For this tutorial, we will be using these files :